Pancho Segura: Professional career

-In 1955-56, Gonzales and Tony Trabert played the feature match of the World Series tour.
-Segura beat Rex Hartwig 56-22 (Segura and Hartwig played the preliminary match each evening).
+In 1955–56, Gonzales and Tony Trabert played the feature match of the World Series tour.
+Segura beat Rex Hartwig 56–22 (Segura and Hartwig played the preliminary match each evening, usually in a single set format).
 Segura beat Trabert in the final of the Hamilton Pro in Bermuda in April.
-Segura beat Trabert in the semi finals at the VASSS event in April in Cleveland before losing to Gonzales in the final.
+Segura beat Trabert in the semi-finals at the VASSS event in April in Cleveland before losing to Gonzales in the final.
 "Although Gonzales said he would not 'participate in another championship if the ping-pong scoring system is used', Segura said he was for it, claiming it made the matches more even".
 The event returned to traditional scoring in 1957.